 Key takeaways

-• Repatha is a medication used to treat high cholesterol and cardiovascular disease.
+Repatha (evolocumab) is an injectable medication used to treat high cholesterol and cardiovascular disease.

-• The most common Repatha side effects are cold-like symptoms, back pain, and bruising and pain at the injection site.
+The most common Repatha side effects include cold-like symptoms, back pain, and bruising and pain at the injection site.

-• Serious side effects are uncommon; the most serious reported side effects are allergic reactions and can be avoided by discontinuing Repatha.
+Serious side effects are uncommon; the most serious reported side effect is an allergic reaction, which can be avoided by discontinuing Repatha.

-• Repatha doesn’t have any established long-term side effects but increased risk of diabetes and joint pain and muscle pain are possible.
+Repatha doesn’t have any established long-term side effects, but an increased risk of diabetes and musculoskeletal pain is possible.

-Repatha is the brand name for evolocumab, an FDA-approved monoclonal antibody used to lower cholesterol.
-In addition to lowering LDL (low-density lipoprotein) cholesterol levels, Repatha helps restore blood flow to the heart, decreasing the risks of heart attack and strokes in people with heart disease.
+Repatha is the brand name for evolocumab, an FDA-approved monoclonal antibody used to lower LDL (“bad”) cholesterol levels.
+Lowering this type of cholesterol can help restore blood flow to the heart, decreasing the risks of heart attack and stroke in people with cardiovascular disease.
 Repatha is often used when medications like statin drugs don’t lower cholesterol enough and can be combined with statin medications.
-Repatha is given by injections, either every two weeks or once per month.
+Repatha is given by injection, either every two weeks or once per month.

 Common side effects of Repatha

-According to data from the FDA, based on clinical trials, the most common side effect of Repatha is nasopharyngitis, which is inflammation of the nasal passages and throat.
-In other words, Repatha most commonly causes cold-like symptoms, such as stuffy nose, runny nose, and sneezing.
+According to FDA data from clinical trials, the most common side effect of Repatha is nasopharyngitis, an inflammation of the nasal passages and throat.
+In other words, Repatha most commonly causes cold-like symptoms, such as a stuffy nose, runny nose, and sneezing.

 As per the FDA, other common side effects of Repatha include: